dongalex0602/ML-notes-and-tutorials/README.md

 * Machine Learning with Pytorch and Scikit-Learn by Sebastian Raschka, et al.:\
 https://bobcat.library.nyu.edu/permalink/f/1pdfnlu/nyu_aleph008654761

-Along with some other helpful tutorials.
+Along with some other helpful tutorials on SHAP, PUG-REST, and RDKit Descriptors.